-This is a list of presentations, white papers, published papers, and major commentaries and analyses by the FGI volunteers.
+This is a list of presentations, white papers, published articles, and major commentaries and analyses by the FGI volunteers.

 - Digital preservation deserves better coverage by James R. Jacobs and James A. Jacobs.
 Documents to the People (Winter 2014 issue).